 Avantor values your help in identifying potential problems that we may need to address.
 Speaking up is always the right thing to do.
 We will not tolerate retaliation.
 Retaliating against someone who reports suspected unethical or illegal conduct in good faith, or who cooperates in an investigation of any such report, is strictly prohibited.
-Retaliation in any form constitutes a violation of this Code and will be grounds for disciplinary action.
+Retaliation in any form constitutes a violation of this Code and will be grounds for disciplinary action in accordance with the local law up to and including termination.
 If you feel that you have been retaliated against or threatened with retaliation, you do not have to report according to your chain of command.
 Promptly report the matter to your Human Resources representative, your local senior management, or any attorney in the Legal department.